 If a hen lays an egg and a mite get squished during the process, the blood from the mite can smear onto the egg.

 Inspect your hen’s rumps, legs, and feathers for signs of mites.
 Hang a white cloth in your coop and inspect it for mites.
 If you find any mites on your hens or in the coop, you will need to take action to get rid of them.

 Check out this article on identifying and getting rid of mites.
 Usually, good husbandry habits will keep mites away.
-Make sure that your hens have enough room and that the coop is kept clean.
+Ensure that your hens have enough room and that the coop is kept clean.

 5. Prolapse Causes Extremely Bloody Eggs

-Prolapse in hens is a very dangerous condition that usually results in the eventual death of the hen.
-Many of today’s chicken breeds have been bred to lay a high number of eggs in a short amount of time.
+Prolapse in hens is a hazardous condition that usually results in the eventual death of the hen.
+Many of today’s chicken breeds were bred to lay a high number of eggs in a short amount of time.

-That’s contrary to the heritage breeds which would lay 2-4 eggs a week for many years.
-Today’s breeds only live for about 5-7 years, but they stop the majority of their egg-laying after 2 years with most of the eggs being laid between 6 months and 1.5 years old.
+That’s contrary to the heritage breeds, which would lay 2-4 eggs a week for many years.
+Today’s breeds only live for about 5-7 years, but they stop most of their egg-laying after 2 years, with most eggs laid between 6 months and 1.5 years old.

 All that egg-laying wears out the hen’s reproductive tract.
 As a result, prolapse can occur.

-Prolapse is when a part of the hen’s internal organs come out while she is attempting to lay an egg.
+Prolapse is when a part of the hen’s internal organs come out while attempting to lay an egg.
 The part that comes out is usually the oviduct or egg-laying tube.

-Obviously having part of her innards on the outside is extremely dangerous for her.
-Other hens will usually start pecking at the red prolapse and can quickly cause her to bleed to death or introduce infection into her body.
+Having part of her innards on the outside is extremely dangerous for her.
+Other hens will usually start pecking at the red prolapse which can quickly cause her to bleed to death or introduce infection into her body.